Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 }
 ```

-* Create AssetMapping
+### Step 4 - create AssetMapping

-To create the AssetMapping, the following script queries the created resources on disk using `jq` and stores the result in the environment variables.
+This script queries the created resources on disk using `jq` and stores the result in the environment variables.
 It will create the AssetMapping resource with the create command.

 ```bash
 #!/bin/bash